ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Introduction

 \section{Introduction}

-Large Language Models (LLMs) ~\citep{brown2020language,chatgpt,ouyang2022training,guo2025deepseek,yang2025qwen3} have demonstrated unprecedented capabilities in natural language understanding and generation, yet they are inherently limited by their static, pre-trained knowledge, which can be outdated or lead to factual hallucinations~\citep{borgeaud2022improving,zhao2024recommender,maleki2024ai,zhang2025llm}.
-Search-augmented agents, which empower LLMs to interact with external tools like search engines, have emerged as a powerful paradigm to overcome these limitations~\citep{li2025webthinker,zheng2025deepresearcher,jin2025search,luo2025large}.
-By dynamically retrieving and reasoning over up-to-date information, these agents can tackle complex, knowledge-intensive tasks that are beyond the reach of standalone LLMs.
+Large Language Models (LLMs) ~\cite{brown2020language,chatgpt,ouyang2022training,guo2025deepseek,yang2025qwen3} have demonstrated unprecedented capabilities in natural language understanding and generation, yet they are inherently limited by their static, pre-trained knowledge, which can be outdated or lead to factual hallucinations~\cite{borgeaud2022improving,zhao2024recommender,maleki2024ai,zhang2025llm}.
+Search-augmented agents, which empower LLMs to interact with external tools like search engines, have emerged as a powerful paradigm to overcome these limitations~\cite{li2025webthinker,zheng2025deepresearcher,jin2025search,luo2025large}.
+By dynamically retrieving and reasoning over up-to-date information, these agents can tackle complex tasks that are beyond the reach of standalone LLMs.

-Despite their promise, the prevailing methods often falter in scenarios requiring complex reasoning.
-Early approach, Retrieval-Augmented Generation (RAG) enhance LLMs with external knowledge but are often limited to a single retrieve-then-generate cycle, lacking the procedural capability for sequential decision-making or error correction.
-More advanced agents trained with Reinforcement Learning (RL) attempt to address this by learning a policy over a sequence of actions.
-However, these agents often suffer from the limitations of their reward structures.
-Relying on rule-based rewards (e.g., a final answer's correctness) or simple, heuristic-based process rewards provides insufficient guidance for intermediate steps.
-Consequently, if an agent makes an early mistake—such as pursuing a misleading search query—it tends to irrevocably commit to this erroneous path, leading to a cascade of errors and an ultimately incorrect answer.
-This inability to self-assess and recover from mistakes is a fundamental bottleneck hindering their reliability and performance.
-As shown in Figure~\ref{fig:intuition} (a) and (b), both RAG and Search-R1\citep{jin2025search} query for “creator of Saddle Rash.”
-The retrieved documents center almost exclusively on describing the show itself and contain no information about the director’s birth date, ultimately leading to an unsuccessful response.
+Despite their promise, prevailing methods often falter in complex reasoning scenarios.
+Early approaches like Retrieval-Augmented Generation (RAG) are limited to a single retrieve-then-generate cycle, lacking the capability for error correction.
+More advanced RL-trained agents learn policies over action sequences, but their sparse or rule-based rewards (e.g., final answer correctness) provide insufficient guidance for intermediate steps.
+Consequently, an early mistake (such as a misleading search query) can cascade into an incorrect answer, as agents lack the ability to self-assess and recover.
+As shown in Figure~\ref{fig:intuition}, both RAG and agent methods~\cite{jin2025search} query for ``creator of Saddle Rash.''
+The retrieved documents center almost on describing the show itself and contain no information about the director’s birth date, ultimately leading to an unsuccessful response.